Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 * A specific instance of a DKM is described by a script.
 The script can be as short as one line of code (i.e. `VerbTableMorph newOn:
-  'fill'`) or several lines of code.
+  'remplir'`) or several lines of code.
 A script is written in Smalltalk with the dedicated DKM's DSL (e.g. see examples above).

 * A DKM instance inserted in a document can be edited any time, its